Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 Bethlehem, Allentown, and Easton;

-(d) One (1) center in the Harrisburg/Central
+(d) One (1) center in the Harrisburg and Central

-Pennsylvania region, serving communities in proximity to
+Pennsylvania region, serving communities in proximity

-DLA Distribution Susquehanna at New Cumberland and
+to DLA Distribution Susquehanna at New Cumberland and

 Carlisle Barracks;